Exploring Menorca’s Best Beaches

 It can get busier than some of the other secluded Menorca beaches, presumably as it’s easier to get to.
 But visit in the early evening and you’ll find the calmness you crave and spectacular sunset scenes.

 Access to Cala Turqueta is fairly straightforward.
 Follow your GPS towards Sant Joan de Missa.
 Eventually, you’ll come to a crossroads where you can turn towards Cala Macarella or Cala Turqueta.
 There is a sign here indicating whether there are spaces available in each of the beach car parks.
-Note that in summer, the car park at Cala Macarella is for buses only.
+Note that in summer, access to the car park at Cala Macarella is reserved for buses only.

 Proceed towards Cala Turqueta down a narrow, stone-walled road until you see the car park sign.
-Simply leave your car parked in the free car park (arrive early or late in the day to increase the odds of finding a spot) and head on down the marked path to the beach which is approx a 10-minute walk away.
+Simply leave your car parked in the free car park (arrive early or late in the day to increase the odds of finding a spot) and head on down the marked path to the beach, which is a 10-minute walk away.

 Once you’ve arrived at Cala Turqueta, you can walk a portion of the Camí de Cavalls to Cala Macarella & Cala Macarelleta, and return to Cala Turqueta later in the day.